Hypoparathyroidism is a rare condition that occurs when the parathyroid glands in the neck don’t produce enough parathyroid hormone (PTH).

 - malformed teeth

 - paresthesias, or tingling sensations in the lips, tongue, fingers, and feet

 If they’re not diagnosed early, however, certain irreversible complications may occur.
 These can include:

 - cataracts, which is a condition that involves clouding of the lens of the eye

 - slow mental development in children

 Your doctor will monitor levels of calcium and phosphorus through regular blood tests.
-Immediately following diagnosis, tests will be weekly or monthly.
-Once your condition is stabilized with treatment, blood testing will only happen twice a year.
-If there are any changes in calcium or phosphorus levels, your doctor will adjust the dosage of supplemental calcium accordingly.
+These tests will be weekly or monthly after diagnosis.
+Once your condition is stabilized with treatment, your blood will be tested twice per year.
+If there are any changes in your calcium or phosphorus levels, your doctor will adjust the dosage of supplemental calcium accordingly.

 Because hypoparathyroidism is a chronic condition, treatments and dietary changes will have to be maintained throughout your life.
 Most people can keep their symptoms under control with proper long-term treatment.